orbkit/orbkit/doc/refs/cvars.rst

 Central Variables
 =================

-In orbkit, all central variables are extracted from quantum chemistry outputs (cf. :mod:`orbkit.read`) and organized within the class :mod:`orbkit.qcinfo.QCinfo`.
+In ORBKIT, all central variables are extracted from quantum chemistry outputs (cf. :mod:`orbkit.read`) and organized within the class :mod:`orbkit.qcinfo.QCinfo`.
 The corresponding command reads::